 The WSJ adds that the Coinbase executives unloaded their shares at prices ranging between $189 to $422.

-It’s normal for early investors to sell off portions of their holdings when a company undergoes a direct listing, according to the WSJ.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+It’s normal for early investors to sell off portions of their holdings when a company undergoes a direct listing, according to the WSJ.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action